EricvanLessen/backend/typescript/README.md

 ## Working with the Gruntfile

-- **Understanding the Gruntfile**: The `gruntfile.ts` in the repository is a script that defines tasks for Grunt.
+- **Understanding the Gruntfile**: The `gruntfile.js` in the repository is a script that defines tasks for Grunt.
 It's configured to load the 'grunt-ts' plugin and compile TypeScript files located in the 'typescript' directory into a single JavaScript file in the 'javascript' directory.
-- **Running Grunt tasks**: After installing the necessary npm packages, you can execute the tasks defined in the `gruntfile.ts` using the `grunt` command.
+- **Running Grunt tasks**: After installing the necessary npm packages, you can execute the tasks defined in the `gruntfile.js` using the `grunt` command.
 - **Dealing with Grunt not found errors**: If you encounter a 'grunt not found' error, ensure that Grunt is installed globally on your system and is added to your PATH.
 This can be done by adding it to the bash_profile or equivalent, depending on your system.

 ## Additional Scripts